Why Does a Song Sound Happy or Sad? The Scale Behind It

 For listening: find the characteristic note

-- major color: bright 3rd
+- major color: the bright 3rd

-- minor color: lowered 3rd
+- minor color: the lowered 3rd

-- Lydian color: raised 4th
+- Lydian color: the raised 4th

-- blues color: bent or tense b5
+- blues color: the bent, tense b5

 Common mistake

-Start inside the scale to create stability.
-Later, add outside notes for tension as long as they have a clear place to resolve.
+A scale is not a rule that says “never use any other note.”
+Start inside the scale for stability; later, add outside notes for tension as long as they have a clear place to resolve.

-If you can hear these three clearly, pop, rock, game music, and film music become much easier to describe.
+If you can hear major, natural minor, and pentatonic clearly, pop, rock, game, and film music get much easier to describe.
+The rest of the dictionary is variations on patterns you already know.

 Try With Sound